View weight loss medications

 • Have a glass or bottle of water on your desk, next to the couch, in your gym bag, etc. Sometimes, you just need the visual cue to drink up.

-Does drinking more water help you lose weight?
-As it turns out, yes, it can.
+We’ve answered the burning question of “does water help you lose weight?”
 But weight loss isn’t the only benefit of drinking more water.

 • Physical performance.
-Dehydration can lead to reduced endurance, fatigue and increased perceived effort — not what you want when working out.
+Dehydration can lead to reduced endurance and increased fatigue and perceived effort — not what you want when working out.

 The rumors are true: Drinking water can help you lose weight.

-• Drinking water before meals could help you eat less.
+• Drinking water before meals could help you eat fewer calories.
 A rigid water-consumption schedule may not be necessary.
 Still, you might try a glass or two about 30 minutes before meals.
-It could suppress your appetite, help you avoid overeating and make you feel more satisfied.
+It could suppress your appetite, help you avoid overeating, and make you feel more satisfied.

 Editorial Standards